High IQ Society Eligibility Calculator

 Frequently-Asked Questions

-What Is the Minimum IQ to Qualify for Mensa?
+What is the minimum IQ to qualify for Mensa?

 Mensa requires a minimum IQ score that places you in the top 2% of the population.
 On most IQ scales, this corresponds to a score of 130 or higher.
 Alternatively, Mensa accepts scores from standardized tests such as the SAT, GRE, or LSAT if they meet specific thresholds.